thenextrevolution/Tay/README.md

 How can I run if I don't have a GPU?

-Upload to your google drive account and run the TAY WORKING CODE.py inside google collab (remeber to change the %cd folder address to the root folder -right click on the folder and click copy address on the left panel of google collab-)
+Upload to your google drive account and run the TAY WORKING CODE.py inside google collab (remeber to change the %cd folder address to the root folder -right click on the folder and click copy address on the left panel of google collab-) Remember to use !python and %cd in google collab.